 Pioneers: 1899 to 1910

-Military Motorcycling was born soon after the pioneers began bolting engines into bicycle frames.
-Research to date has identified two photographs demonstrating the use of motorcycles for military use.
+Military Motorcycling was on soon ae he pioneers bean bolting enines into bicycle frames.
+Research to date has identiied two photographs that show motorcycles being used by the military.

 Keen motorcyclists attended manoeuvres on an informal basis.
 Some Officers discovered the advantages of motorcycles in speeding up communications in the field.
 At this stage the War Office were not interested in motorcycles, which were still no more than motorised bicycles.
 Albert Trapmann a visionary cyclist Officer lobbied for the War Office to take up the concept of Despatch Rider, eventuallyforming is own "Private Corps" of riders.